Sanela Diana Jenkins: Personal life

 In 1999, she married Roger Jenkins who was a prominent executive at Barclays Bank.
 The couple met at the gym at the Barbican, where Jenkins was living after the end of his marriage to his first wife, a banker at Barclays.
-They have two children together and later divorced.
+During their 10 year marriage, they had two children together, a son, Innis, and a daughter, Eneya.

-In 2020, Jenkins welcomed a child with then-boyfriend Asher Monroe.
+In 2020, Jenkins welcomed a daughter, Eliyanah, with then-boyfriend Asher Monroe.
 The couple subsequently announced their engagement.
 Jenkins later suffered a miscarriage.
 In December 2022, it was announced that the couple were expecting another child.
+In August 2023, Jenkins gave birth to a baby girl, Elodie Mae Book.